SQream/sqream_docs/installation_guides/running_sqream_in_a_docker_container.rst

 **To upgrade your SQream system:**

-1. Contact the SQream Support team for access to the new SQream package tarball file.
+1. Contact `SQream Support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_ team for access to the new SQream package tarball file.

     ::